French Courses for 2026-2027

 French 6 (formerly French 10) @ TBD (St. Clair): French Texts and Contexts: An introduction to French literature, culture, and media across time that provides students with the tools to read and analyze texts critically.
 Through a selection of literary works, films, and other cultural artifacts, this course examines how ideas, genres, and narratives develop and intersect.
 Topics and materials vary based on the instructor's focus, allowing for an engaging and dynamic exploration of francophone literary and cultural landscapes.
 Not open to students who have received credit for FREN 10.01-10.99.
 Prerequisite: French 5 or French 8 or the permission of the individual instructor.
 DIST: Western Cultures and LIT.
 NRO eligible.
 Please note, that courses that receive an NRO grade may not fulfill major requirements.*

 French 28-Queer, Weird, and Creepy in the C19-new course from (St. Clair)-TBD.
+Writing workshop.

 FRIT 37.10, French Gastronomy: Culture et Cuisine-taught in English (Beasley) @ 12: For over 300 years the world has associated France with the gastronomic arts.
 In 2010 the “gastronomic meal of the French”was inscribed by UNESCO on its list of the “Intangible Cultural Heritage of Humanity.”
 In this interdisciplinary course, we will examine the culture of French gastronomy from its origins to the present.
 We will use the case of France to illustrate how a country’s culinary culture illuminates its history, politics, economics, and “mentalités,” thought patterns.
 There are no prerequisites for the course; students taking the course to count towards their French major/minor should only enroll if they have already received credit for Fr 8 or Fr 5.
 World Culture: Western Cultures.
 Distributives: INT, LIT.

 French 34 (formerly Fr 50.05) Montaigne and Proust Kritzman @ 10a: Montaigne and Proust, two of the greatest prose writers in the French literary tradition, represent distinct historical periods (the Renaissance and early twentieth century France) in which the idea of subjectivity is a major intellectual concern.
 Using Montaigne and Proust's first person narratives as emblematic of their times, the course will examine how self-portraiture is manifested in time and space and reflects upon broader notions of character, sensation, gender and sexuality, history and memory.
-Particular attention will be payed to how writing can be viewed as a way to suspend time, delay death and prolong life and sensation.
+Particular attention will be paid to how writing can be viewed as a way to suspend time, delay death and prolong life and sensation.
 Paradoxically we shall discover in each writer the failure of "autobiographical" narrative to establish identity.
 Selectons will include representative Essais of Montaigne, Proust's Du coté de chez Swann and Le temps retrouvé, and short essays by Bergson, Bersani, Deleuze, de Man, Derrida, Genette, Kristeva and Lacan.
 Not open to students who have received credit for Fr 50.05.
 Prerequisites: FREN 006 or a course from the FREN 10 series or permission from the instructor.
 World Culture: Western Cultures.
 Distributives: LIT.

 FSP Paris-Hollister